ngyngcphu/mkdocs-tool/docs/blog/posts/engineering/git-workflow-in-practice/git-workflow-in-practice.md

 ### Fork repository

-In this section, we will fix this bug using git-workflow.
-Because we don’t have permission to directly modify this repository, we will fork this repository to change, push, and create pull requests.
+In this section, we will address this bug using a Git workflow.
+Since we don't have permission to directly modify this repository, we will fork it, make the necessary changes, push them, and create pull requests.

 Click the **“Fork”** button in the upper right, and give it a new name ***git-workflow-sample*** to distinguish the one you created above.
 Let all remaining setting is the default.